 - If using bleach at home leaves you with yellowed whites, try taking a load to the laundromat periodically.
 There you can you use the bleach without the yellowing effects.

 - Need a new washing machine?
-Go for a horizontal one with high speed spin cycles.
+Go for a horizontal one (front load one) with high speed spin cycles.
 These washers have the power to remove the mineral-filled water that leaves the clothes discolored.

 - Remove clothes promptly from the water to avoid allowing the minerals set on the fibers.